-- Placement outside the child's chronological year group should be very exceptional and for as short a period of time as necessary. - Head Teachers should consider the issues and evidence to act in the long-term best interests of the child. - Before making any such request Head Teachers should have sought the advice and/or support of other professionals involved with the child (e.g. Educational Psychologist, Behaviour Support Link Teacher, Special Needs Team) to ensure that all additional interventions have been explored and tailored to support the needs of the child. - The views of parents/carers and the child should be sought where possible. - If placement of a child outside their chronological year group would lead to a breach of infant class size regulations, prior approval must be given by the School Admissions Team. - Any decisions made to place children outside their chronological year group should be well documented. - Parents need to be aware that the decision made by one admission authority may not be honoured by another admission authority on admission out of the chronological age group.
+- Placement outside the child's chronological year group should be very exceptional and for as short a period of time as necessary. - Head Teachers should consider the issues and evidence to act in the long-term best interests of the child. - Before making any such request Head Teachers should have sought the advice and/or support of other professionals involved with the child (e.g. Educational Psychologist, Behaviour Support Link Teacher, Special Needs Team) to ensure that all additional interventions have been explored and tailored to support the needs of the child. - > The views of parents/carers and the child should be sought. - If placement of a child outside their chronological year group would lead to a breach of infant class size regulations, prior approval must be given by the School Admissions Team. - Any decisions made to place children outside their chronological year group should be well documented, to protect the school and the Local Authority in future. - Parents need to be aware that the decision made by one admission authority may not be honoured by another admission authority on admission out of the normal age group.
 Therefore, any future changes of school may result in their child being placed back into their chronological age group.

-Children with an Education, Health and Care Plan (EHCP)
+Children with a Statement of Special Educational Needs or Education, Health and Care Plan

-The following procedure should not be used for pupils who have a statement of special educational needs or education, health, and care plan.
-Any discussions as to whether a child with a statement or plan should be placed outside of their chronological age group should form part of the Annual Review and be appended to the Statement/Plan or the Statement/Plan amended.
+The following procedure should not be used for pupils who have a statement of special educational needs or education, health and care plan.
+Any discussions as to whether or not a child with a statement or plan should be placed outside of their chronological age group should form part of the Annual Review and be appended to the Statement/Plan or the Statement/Plan amended.